transformationflow/transformationflow.github.io/docs/reference/decodedata/resources/functions.md

 ## Usage
 ### BigQuery
-The `GA4_EVENTS` function can then be used in any place you would reference a table in BigQuery, passing the `start_date` and `end_date` arguments to efficiently access a date-bounded subset of the transformed data.
+The `GA4_EVENTS` function can be used in any place you would reference a table in BigQuery, passing the `start_date` and `end_date` arguments to efficiently access a date-bounded subset of the transformed data.
 Note that using the GoogleSQL [`CURRENT_DATE`](https://cloud.google.com/bigquery/docs/reference/standard-sql/date_functions#current_date) function enables dynamic ranges to be set in a clear and concise manner:

 #### Query Data
 ??? info "basic query example: `GA4_EVENTS`"